 Exome analysis is recommended in cases of suspected hereditary diseases which cannot be clearly assigned to a genetic syndrome or even narrowed down to potential mutations based on clinical features.
 Exome sequencing has been demonstrated to be successful as a first-line testing strategy for conditions with a high degree of heterogeneity.

 Analysis of the clinical exome involving the healthy parents of an affected patient (trio analysis) can, in particular, also be a good possibility to uncover a suspected de-novo mutation.

 The MGZ offers the Clinical Exome and Whole Exome to supplement its extensive catalog of phenotype-based gene panels.

-The Clinical Exome, which focuses on the analysis of the 2% of the human genome where most of a more straightforward analysis in routine clinical genetic testing, currently includes simultaneous next-generation sequencing (NGS) analysis of 3,963 disease-relevant genes with an associated phenotype in OMIM1 and Orphanet2 which at the same time are known in RefSeq3 and UCSC4 (except mtDNA).
+The Clinical Exome, which focuses on identifying disease-causing DNA variants within the 2% of the human genome, is a more straightforward analysis in routine clinical genetic testing and currently includes simultaneous next-generation sequencing (NGS) analysis of 3,963 disease-relevant genes with an associated phenotype in OMIM1 and Orphanet2 which at the same time are known in RefSeq3 and UCSC4 (except mtDNA).

-This disease-oriented analysis offers a number of advantages over the analysis of the whole exome or even of the whole exome or even of the whole genome.
+This disease-oriented analysis offers a number of advantages over the analysis of the whole exome or even of the whole genome.
 The clinical exome enables easier interpretation of data as well as significantly higher coverage of disease-relevant genes.
 This greatly increases the probability of detecting the genetic cause of a patient’s symptoms.

 In comparison to a single exome approach, a trio analysis (inclusion of the parents) dramatically increases the diagnostic detection rate (Farwell, 2015; Sawyer, 2016; Eldomery, 2016, Eldomery, 2017).
 We, therefore recommend Trio Exome analysis, where this approach is feasible.